openshift/assisted-service/docs/Kube-API.md

 The installation will start automatically if the required number of hosts is available, the hosts are ready to be installed and the Agents are approved.

+Selecting a specific OCP release version is done using a ClusterImageSet, see documentation [here](kube-api-select-ocp-versions.md).

 The ClusterDeployment reflects the Cluster/Installation status through Conditions.

 More details on conditions is available [here](kube-api-conditions.md)